emberjs/website/source/guides/understanding-ember/dependency-injection.md

 dependencies to the requested factory, the factory is cached and returned.

 To accomplish most of your goals, using the container directly should not be necessary.
-Instead Ember provides a set of high-level APIs on top of the container itself.
+Instead Ember provides a set of high-level APIs on top of the container.

-There are two APIs we will consider here:
+There two APIs suggested for application use:

 * `needs`, a way to inject controllers onto other controllers
 * `App.register/inject`, an API for arbitrary factory registration and dependency